 The XF is an executive saloon that offers an exciting, refined performance.
 Combining Jaguar’s advanced design and a suite of cutting-edge technologies, this model is the next level up from the hugely successful XE saloon.
-There are five XF trims to choose from: Prestige, R-Sport (including the Black Edition), Portfolio, S and the new addition of the 300 Sport Edition.
+There are five XF trims to choose from: Prestige, R-Sport, Portfolio, S and the new addition of the 300 Sport Edition.

 The XF enjoys a highly aerodynamic design which allows it to cut through the air with ease.
 The smart styling lends an upmarket feel, with Xenon headlights and striking 18-inch alloy wheels as standard across the range.
 Opt for the R-Sport or S variant to get a bespoke sports body kit, including side sills and a boot-mounted spoiler.